codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookies.rst

 Using the Cookie Store
 **********************

+.. note:: Normally, there is no need to use CookieStore directly.

 The ``CookieStore`` class represents an immutable collection of ``Cookie`` objects.
 The ``CookieStore`` instance can be accessed from the current ``Response`` object.